ibexa/documentation-developer/docs/community_resources/contributing.md

 #### Public API

-The PHP Public API provided in eZ Platform is in most cases in charge of checking permissions to data for you, but some API's are not documented to throw UnauthorizedException, which means that it is the consumer of the API's who is responsible for checking permissions.
+The PHP public API provided in eZ Platform is in most cases in charge of checking permissions to data for you, but some API's are not documented to throw `UnauthorizedException`, which means that it is the consumer of the API's who is responsible for checking permissions.

 The following example shows how this is done in the case of loading users: